-2 spray(s) cooking spray, or enough to coat skillet
+2 spray(s), or enough to coat skillet

-- 1 1/2 medium uncooked leek(s), white parts only, chopped (about 1 cup)
+1½ medium, white parts only, chopped (about 1 cup)

-- 6 thigh uncooked boneless skinless chicken thigh(s), halved
+6 thigh(s), halved

-- 2 medium yellow corn on the cob, kernels removed with a knife
+2 medium, kernels removed with a knife

-Coat a large skillet with cooking spray.
+- Coat a large skillet with cooking spray.
 Add leek and mushrooms and sauté over high heat until leek is tender, about 3 minutes.
 Remove leek and mushrooms to a slow cooker.

-Place chicken in a resealable plastic bag.
+- Place chicken in a resealable plastic bag.
 Add flour, paprika, salt and pepper and shake well to coat chicken.

-Re-coat skillet with cooking spray and add chicken.
+- Re-coat skillet with cooking spray and add chicken.
 Brown chicken over medium-high heat for 2 to 3 minutes per side and place in slow cooker.
 Shake any remaining flour mixture from plastic bag over chicken and top with corn and chile.
 (Note: For even more corn flavor, run your knife over the cob to extract the corn “milk” into the slow cooker.)

-Pour chicken broth into skillet, raise heat to high and scrape up any brown bits with a wooden spoon.
+- Pour chicken broth into skillet, raise heat to high and scrape up any brown bits with a wooden spoon.
 Pour broth into slow cooker.
 Cover slow cooker, set it on low heat and cook for 6 to 7 hours.
 Yields about 1 1/2 cups per serving.